Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/send-files/_index.en.md

 **Events triggered**:

-- On completion, event [uploadprocessing](#event-noaltinnbrokeruploadprocessing) is published, and an async job will run to check the file data for malware.
+- On completion, event [uploadprocessing](#event-uploadprocessing) is published, and an async job will run to check the file data for malware.
-- Once upload processing has successfully completed, the event [published](#event-noaltinnbrokerpublished) is published, and the file is available for download.
+- Once upload processing has successfully completed, the event [published](#event-published) is published, and the file is available for download.
-  - If malware was detected, the event [uploadfailed](#event-noaltinnbrokeruploadfailed) is instead published.
+  - If malware was detected, the event [uploadfailed](#event-uploadfailed) is instead published.

 **Example:** 'Broker\{fileTransferId}\upload' in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json)

-## Operation: Get FileTransfer Overview
+## Operation: Get FileTransfer Overview {#operation-get-filetransfer-overview}

 **Endpoint:** GET /broker/api/v1/filetransfer/{fileTransferId}